azielinskiACC/eval_SIPER_sentiments/README.md

 * LSTM
 * BiLSTM
 * CNN

+## In a nutshell (PART 2)
+By analyzing data from the SIPER repository for sentiment, this paper finds that ?? can be predicted best with algorithm Y. We explore and evaluate diverse methods for modeling sentiment.
+An overview of the investigated methods is shown in the Figure below:

+* 1 Vanilla Sequence to Sequence
+* 2 Jointly Sequence to Sequence and Sequence Labeling

 Begin discussing and implementing responsible methods for hyperparameter optimization and classifier assessment and comparison.